Sunday, March 12, 2023

 We know by far the majority with university qualifications in any government will be from the arts and humanities.
 So, if we were right, they would often do really, really stupid things.
 There are so many governments and they do so many things, one can't examine them all.
 So, I'll deal with one government and one thing.

 Australia gets 70% of its electricity from burning coal.
 Coal-fired power plants have by orders of magnitude the highest mortality rate per unit of electricity produced compared to the only other viable form of 24/7/365 electricity production on a city, state, and country level—nuclear power.
-About seven times more people die in Australia yearly from coal-fired power station pollution than the total deaths of Chernobyl and Fukushima combined.
+About seven times more people die in Australia yearly from coal-fired power station pollution than the total direct and cancer deaths of Chernobyl and Fukushima combined.

 Yet coal power production is legal in Australia and nuclear power production is illegal.
 If that is not stupid, what is?